open/close all folders

 - Tomboy and Girly Girl: The Girly to Diana's Tomboy.

-DianaDiana is an Acrobat, and is given the same as a class by the Dungeon Master.
+DianaVoice: Tonia Gayle SmithDiana was already an acrobat, and in the Realm is given the same as a class by the Dungeon Master.
 Her weapon is a nigh-indestructible magic staff, which can shrink down and be stowed on her hip, extended to great lengths, or even thrown.
-In the Animated Series Handbook, a miniature handbook containing official 3.5 stats for the characters and their iconic gear, Diana's staff is described as a unique magical weapon, being a +2 Ki Strike quarterstaff in melee and a +2 Ki Strike Javelin as a ranged weapon, as well as being able to grow to 20ft long or shrink to 1 inch long and giving a bonus to Jump checks.
 Her greatest fear is of growing old and weak.

 - Bare-Fisted Monk: In the Animated Series Handbook, Diana is classified as a Monk, due to the Acrobat class having been cut off as a class with the advent of 2nd edition.